MichaelCurrin/code-cookbook/recipes/javascript/packages/react/auth0.md

 My example that I set up and tested.

-Here using a frontend React setup, without Node and with `htm` library to handle JSX-like syntax.
+Here using a frontend React setup, without Node.
+Note use of of `htm` library to get something close to JSX syntax.

 - `index.html`
     ```html